warpforge/warpgrapher/book/src/integrations/actix.md

 }
 ```

-The `create_engine` function pulls data from environment variables to determine how to connect to a Neo4J database.
+The `create_engine` function pulls data from environment variables to determine how to connect to a Cypher-based database.
 These are the same environment variables described in the [Quickstart](../warpgrapher/quickstart.html) and the Neo4J section of the [Databases](../configuration/databases.html) book.

 ```
 async fn create_engine(config: Configuration) -> Engine<Rctx> {
-    let db = Neo4jEndpoint::from_env()
+    let db = CypherEndpoint::from_env()
         .expect("Failed to parse endpoint from environment")
         .pool()
         .await